Robustifying ML-powered Network Classifiers with PANTS: Introduction

 \section{Introduction}

-Managing networks involves tasks such as performance routing, load balancing, and intrusion detection and is extremely challenging due to the highly-diverse, heavy-tailed, and unpredictable inputs, \ie network traffic.
+Managing networks involves tasks such as performance routing, load balancing, and intrusion detection and is extremely challenging due to the highly diverse, heavy-tailed, and unpredictable inputs, \ie network traffic.
 ML-based network-traffic classification (\netApps) provides a compelling alternative for handling these complex tasks more efficiently~\cite{utmobile,sharma2023vca,iscxvpn2016,sharma2022lumen,kumar2022iot,Doshi2018machine,jiang2016cfa,jiang2016via,yao2021lb}.
-However, like other ML-based solutions~\cite{5504793, goodfellow2014explaining}, \netApps are vulnerable to adversarial inputs, that is, inputs meticiously perturbed to deceive the \netApp.
+However, like other ML-based solutions~\cite{5504793, goodfellow2014explaining}, \netApps are vulnerable to adversarial inputs, that is, inputs meticulously perturbed to deceive the \netApp.
 Attackers can exploit this to compromise critical network infrastructure by subtly perturbing traffic characteristics like packet sizes and inter-arrival times, leading to security breaches or downtime.
 Beyond being dangerous, these attacks are particularly practical in the networking domain, where multiple entities have access to network traffic.

 What is critically lacking is a systematic framework for network operators and \netApp designers to enhance the robustness of \netApps against attackers.
 This involves identifying adversarial inputs, meaning perturbations on original packet sequences that deceive the target \netApp into misclassifying them.
 Operators can then use these inputs to: \emph{(i)} refine and optimize the \netApp by exploring different models, architectures, or features; \emph{(ii)} assess the attack surface of their \netApps, understand the potential consequences and plan accordingly; and \emph{(iii)} use them to strengthen \netApps against realistic threat models through re-training or fine-tuning.
 Critically, operators will not use or take the framework seriously if the generated adversarial inputs are \emph{(i)} not realizable, meaning they do not fall within a realistic attacker's capabilities, or \emph{(ii)} do not retain the semantics of the original sequence, meaning the ground-truth label of the perturbed inputs has changed.
-In fact, we show that realizable and semantics-preserving adversarial inputs are more useful for adversarial training compared to purely adversarial ones.
+More importantly, we show that adversarial inputs that are non-realizable or non-semantics-preserving can hurt the model's accuracy when used in training.

 \remove{

 }